hectorpefo/prepublication/_posts/2020-07-17-Catch-Yertle.md

 The least harmonic number greater than or equal to $2$ is the fourth, namely $25/12$, and so the tortoise will reach mile $2$ in under $4$ minutes.
 Since the tortoise has been running at $1/4$ mile per minute at that point, the time it takes to get from $2$ miles to $25/12$ miles is $(1/12)/(1/4)$, or $1/3$ of a minute.
 Therefore the hare must start running at $3$ minutes and $40$ seconds into the race.

 We can calculate the total race duration in the same way.
-The [the least harmonic number greater than or equal to $10$](https://oeis.org/A004080)is $H_12367$, and the tortoise has been running at $1/12367$ miles per minute.
+As can be computed easily (or [looked up](https://oeis.org/A004080)), the least harmonic number greater than or equal to $10$ is $H_{12367}$, and at minute $12367$, the tortoise has been running at $1/12367$ miles per minute.
 So the race duration is:

 $$12367 - \frac{H_{12367} - 10}{\frac{1}{12367}} \approx 12366.468$$